 Professional Equipment is Essential

-Now there's nothing wrong with doing this but I've found from experience that having the right equipment for the job is essential to obtaining great results as a Camera Operator.
-It also makes my life easier as a Professional Video Cameraman if I'm using the right cameras and lenses on a project.
-There's nothing worse than being on a job when you realise you don't have the right camera or lens on you.
+Having the right equipment for the job is essential to obtaining great results as a Camera Operator.
+It also makes my life easier as a Professional Video Camera Operator if I'm using the right cameras and lenses on a project.
+There's nothing worse than being on a job when you realise you don't have the right equipment or lens on you.
 But - we learn and improve with each project and grow accordingly.

 I still have the very first video camera that I bought for filming.
 (Sitting in the loft!).

-Considered as semi-pro I know of some production companies who relied heavily on its amazing capabilities.
-Full HD/SDi via a BNC output, time-code syncing, 16:9 ratio and it was of course a true on-the-shoulder camera.
-I used and abused mine as a video camera operator filming everything from conferences and events to weddings and parties.
+Considered as semi-pro camera I know of some production companies who relied heavily on its amazing capabilities for TV Studio use.
+Full HD/SDi via a BNC output, time-code syncing, two XLR inputs for audio, built-in ND filters, 16:9 ratio and it was of course a true on-the-shoulder camera.
+I used and abused mine as a Freelance Videographer.
+Filming everything from Conferences and Events to Wedding Videography and Parties.
 It never let me down.

-Later on in its life I added an external Atomos Samurai recorder so I didn't have to rely on my Sony external tape deck for dual recording of an event.
+Later on, in its life, I added an external Atomos Samurai recorder so I didn't have to rely on my Sony external tape deck for a dual recording of an event.
 Tape in the camera - dual recording onto solid state drive via the Atomos - sorted.
 I ended up owning three Atomos units.

-But all good things come to an end and the XL H1 ended its days on a wedding shoot when a particularly strong wind aided by a hill tipped the camera and tripod over and - well - let's just say a minor tear was shed and thank god I shoot with two cameras!
-The second camera being a Canon XH G1s.
-All the capabilities of the H1 but compact and not a shoulder mounted camera.
+But all good things come to an end.
+And the XL-H1 ended its days on a Wedding Video shoot in Birmingham when a particularly strong wind aided by a hill tipped the camera and tripod over and - well - let's just say a minor tear was shed.
+Thank god I shoot with two cameras!
+The second camera on that day being a Canon XH G1s.
+All the capabilities of the XL-H1 but compact and not a shoulder-mounted camera.

 So - what next?
 DSLRs?
 Well - I experimented.
-I owned a Canon 7D - great camera.
-Brilliant for video - but not a true wedding videographer camera.
+I owned a Canon 7D - a great camera.
+Brilliant for video - but not a true Wedding Videographer camera.
 Too fiddly and you have to fight with the focus - so true of any DSLR when filming.

-Then I bought a Canon 6D full frame 35mm DSLR.
-Great imagery - but again - not a camera that lends itself to run and gun shooting.
+Then I bought a Canon 6D full-frame 35mm DSLR.
+Great imagery - but again - not a camera that lends itself to run and gun shooting on Weddings or Events.
 But to accompany the 6D I bought a 5D Mk III as I was starting to get more projects that required not only video but photography as well.

 But what to accompany it with?

-So I was looking for a full frame video camera that would give me a creative, arty look to imagery and was compatible on format with the XF305.
+So I was looking for a full-frame video camera that would give me a creative, arty look to imagery and was compatible with the XF305.
 Wasn't too expensive and was able to accept my Canon EF lenses.

 The answer was pretty obvious really.
 The Canon C100 MK II.
-(You many have noticed by now that I like Canon Cameras!).
+(You may have noticed by now that I like Canon Cameras!).

-And combine it with Canon EF fast professional lenses and you have a piece of kit that is able to perform in near darkness.
-Great for filming a night time party or in door event.
+And combine it with Canon EF fast professional lenses and you have a piece of kit that is able to perform in near darkness due to its amazing ISO capabilities.
+Great for filming a night time party video at a wedding or indoor event.